epinio/docs/docs/references/authorization.md

 An Epinio user is a BasicAuth Kubernetes Secret, with the `epinio.io/api-user-credentials` reserved label.

-The `epinio.io/roles` annotation is used instead to get the list of the assigned roles.
+The `epinio.io/roles` annotation is used to declare the list of the assigned roles.
 It's a comma separated string with the id of the roles.
-If a role is namescoped the namespace where it applies appears after the `::` delimiter (i.e.: `admin::workspace`).
+If a role is namespace-scoped the namespace where it applies appears after the `::` delimiter (i.e.: `admin::workspace`).

 ```yaml
 apiVersion: v1